[03 March 2014]

 - Ben Venue has stopped production in its plant in Bedford, Ohio and will close in early 2014.
 Ben Venue supplies multiple sterile injectable products for Bedford Laboratories.
 Supplies of product that has already been manufactured will continue to be released until inventory is depleted.
 Bedford Laboratories has a small number of products manufactured elsewhere that are not affected by this closure.1

 - Fresenius Kabi (formerly APP) had their product in short supply due to increased demand for the product and a manufacturing delay.2

 Estimated Resupply Dates

 Bedford has vinblastine lyophilized powder for injection on long-term back order and the company cannot estimate a release date.
-Manufacturing of this product will begin when capacity permits.1
+Ben Venue manufactured vinblastine for Bedford.1

 Implications for Patient Care

 Vinblastine is labeled to treat a number of disease states including Hodgkin disease, non-Hodgkin lymphoma, mycosis fungoides, advanced testicular carcinoma, Kaposi sarcoma, choriocarcinoma, and breast cancer.3 Vinblastine is also used to treat non-small cell lung carcinoma, bladder cancer, and refractory idiopathic thrombocytopenic purpura.3